Fused K-operators and the $q$-Onsager algebra: Introduction

-the corresponding fused solutions using method (i) have been constructed in~\cite{KS82}, while Intertwining method~(ii) was implemented in~\cite{KR83}.
-For the K-matrix ${K}^{(j)}(u)$ associated with $O_q$ (a coideal subalgebra of $\Uqhat$), the fusion method~(i) for spin-$1$ was implemented in~\cite{inami96}, while the method (ii) for an arbitrary spin was used in~\cite{DN02} to produce recurrence relations for entries of the K-matrix.
-We also note that potentially related recurrence relations for higher-spin K-matrix were also obtained in~\cite{ML19}.

-It is well-known \cite{Dr0} that the Yang-Baxter equation (\ref{YBj}) can be derived from the more general setting of Yang-Baxter algebras and the universal Yang-Baxter equation, see~\cite{DF93,JLM,JLMBD}, by specialization to the finite-dimensional representations $V^{(j_k)}$ that depend on the spectral parameter $u$.
-Namely, R-matrix solutions of (\ref{YBj}) are obtained by specializing L-operators of the form
+It is well known \cite{Dr0} that the Yang--Baxter equation \eqref{YBj} can be derived from the more general setting of Yang--Baxter algebras and the universal Yang--Baxter equation, see~\cite{DF93,JLM,JLMBD}, by specialization to the finite-dimensional representations $V^{(j_k)}$ that depend on the spectral parameter $u$.
+Namely, R-matrix solutions of \eqref{YBj} are obtained by specializing (affine) L-operators of the form

-that satisfy an equation in $H \otimes \End(V^{(j_1)}\otimes V^{(j_2)})$:
+that satisfy an equation in $H \otimes \End\bigl(V^{(j_1)}\otimes V^{(j_2)}\bigr)$

 Here $H$ is assumed to be any quantum affine algebra and $V^{(j)}$'s are also known as evaluation representations.
-Strictly speaking, the first component of $\widehat{{\bf L}}^{(j)}(u)$ belongs to $H((u))$, the algebra of formal Laurent series in $u$ with coefficients in $H$.
-For simplicity, in the introduction we often indicate just an algebra like $H$ instead of $H((u))$.
+Strictly speaking, for $V^{(j)}$ to be finite-dimensional the spectral parameter $u$ should be a non-zero complex number.
+However, it's more convenient to consider $u$ as a formal parameter and to work with a formal infinite-dimensional version of the evaluation representations.
+Then the first component of $\widehat{{\bf L}}^{(j)}(u)$ belongs to $H\big[\big[u^{-1}\big]\big]$, the algebra of formal power series in $u^{-1}$ with coefficients in $H$.
+In the case of $H$ the quantum affine algebra \smash{$\Uqhat$} these affine L-operators were proposed in~\cite[Section~IV]{DF93} for $j=\h$.